 North Carolina Pharmacy Technician Program

-Become a Certified Pharmacy Technician in NC
+Become a certified Pharmacy Technician in NC

 Here at Stepful, we have a 4-Month North Carolina Pharmacy Technician program that prepares you to take the NHA CPhT certification exam.
 We offer career coaching plus an optional in-person externship around North Carolina.